 The most important church in the city of Rome dedicated to Our Lady is the Basilica of Saint Mary Major, erected around the year 352, during the reign of Pope Liberius.
 (352-366) According to legend, a member of an aristocratic family, John and his wife were childless and prayed that the Blessed Mother might designate an heir to bequeath their wealth.
-They were favored with a dream in which Our Lady appeared to them on the night of August 4-5.
+They were favored with a dream in which Our Lady of the Snows appeared to them on the night of August 4-5.
 She requested that they build a church in her honor on the Esquiline hill and the sign to accompany this dream is that the exact location would be marked out in snow.

 During that hot summer evening, a miraculous snowfall traced the form of the basilica on the hill.
 Our Lady also appeared to Pope Liberius in a dream that same night so that he too could arrive at the location to see the miraculous snowfall.
 Many people gathered to see the unusual event of snow glistening in the August sun.
 Upon awakening, John and his wife rushed to the site and Pope Liberius arrived in solemn procession.